CS-Templates/Setting-Up-GitHub/README.md

 ### Turn on GitHub Pages.

 If you haven't already done so, take a minute to verify your e-mail.
-You will need to have it verified before your website will go live. if  you can't access your e-mail right now, don't worry continue working through the assignment and remember to get your e-mail verified before the next class.
+You will need to have it verified before your website will go live. if  you can't access your e-mail right now, don't worry, continue working through the assignment and remember to get your e-mail verified before the next class.

 1. Work through the [Getting Started with GitHub Pages][gh-pages] guide to enable the GitHub Pages website your account.
 1. Edit your profile to add a link your GitHub Pages site.